 Modification of Sunrise

-The strawman proposes that “All new gTLD operators will publish the dates and requirements of their sunrise periods at least 30 days in advance.
+The Strawman proposes that “All new gTLD operators will publish the dates and requirements of their sunrise periods at least 30 days in advance.
 When combined with the existing (30-day) sunrise period, this supports the goal of enabling rights holders to anticipate and prepare for upcoming launches.”

 The majority of the Council supports this update to the sunrise process as a matter of implementation.